Dmytro-Ivanenko/test_task_g/README.md

 5. Open your web browser and visit http://localhost:3000 to view the app.

+Contributing:

-Contributing Contributions to this project are welcome.
+Contributions to this project are welcome.
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.